ziyaoli2/Amazon-Products-React-App/README.md

 First, `npm install`.

-cd to node_module and type "sudo npm install cookie-session"
+cd to node_modules and type "sudo npm install cookie-session"

 Then make sure you have two terminals open; in one, type `npm start` to run the backend, and in the other, type `npm run dev` to run the frontend.